 Could someone easily step in and do your job if you left the company today?
 What about other financial executives in your organization?
 Who is waiting in the wings to take their place — and are those understudies ready for the spotlight?

 And don’t forget about your current employees.
-Take time to talk with staff members about their professional goals, and develop career ladders that can help them to reach their objectives.
+Make the point to talk with staff members about their professional goals, and develop career ladders that can help them to reach their objectives.

 Take a wide view

 While it’s important to create succession plans for major roles in your organization, avoid focusing only on top positions at the company.
 There is value in creating succession plans for employees at all levels.
 It’s an effective way to identify rising stars.
-Plus, it will help you to pinpoint skills gaps in your team, so you can provide appropriate training.
+Plus, it will help you to pinpoint skills gaps in your team, so you can provide appropriate training and development.

 To help all employees think more about where they are in the “big picture” at your company — and where they might stand in the future — be open about your plans to make succession planning a more formal process.
 Explain why you are stepping up efforts, how you will be structuring the process, and how succession planning can be a path to new opportunities for top performers.